mygrocerydeals/gradle-s3-plugin/README.md

     └── bar
 ```

 So only files under `top/foo` are downloaded, but their full S3 paths are appended to the `destDir`.
 This is different from the behavior of the aws cli `aws s3 cp --recursive` command which prunes the root of the downloaded objects.
 Use the flexible [Gradle Copy](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Copy.html) task to prune the tree after downloading it.
-See `example/build.gradle` for an example.

 ## Progress Reporting